On the Secret Protection Problem in Discrete-Event Systems: Solving Parikh-SPP via ILP

-We implemented the ILP-based Algorithm~\ref{alg:spp_cut_generation} in Python, using \emph{PuLP} with the \emph{CBC} solver.
+We implemented Algorithm~\ref{algo1} in Python, using \emph{PuLP} with the \emph{CBC} solver.
 All experiments were run on an Ubuntu 24.04.3 LTS machine with 32 Intel(R) Xeon(R) CPU E5-2660~v2 @ 2.20\,GHz and 246\,GB RAM.
 We ran up to 24 threads in parallel.
-For practical reasons, we implement the while loop with a limited number of iterations (set to 5000 in our case).
-We considered two data sources. \begin{enumerate} \item Real-world data: We derived SPP instances from public automata benchmarks (details are provided in the git repository).
-In these instances, every event was set protectable with $\gamma(a)=1$ and $c(a)=1$, and every accepting state of the automaton was treated as a secret state with security level 1.
+We considered two data sources.
+(1) We derived Parikh-SPP instances from public automata benchmarks.
+In these instances, all events are protectable with $\gamma(\cdot)=c(\cdot)=1$ (this setting already makes the problem \NP-hard), and every accepting state is treated as a secret state with security level 1.
 Trivially unsolvable cases were filtered out.

-\item Random data: We generated random NFAs using the Tabakov-Vardi model (using the MATA library~\cite{mata}) with $q$ states and the alphabet size $k$.
-For each combination $q\in\{100, 500, 1000, 5000, 10000, 50000,\allowbreak 100000\}$ and $k\in\{2,3,5,10\}$, we generated 100 random instances, varying the transition density (the ratio of transitions per state) uniformly between $0.8$ and $5.0$.
-Each generated NFA was converted to an SPP instance in which all events were made protectable, and $\gamma(a)$, $c(a)$ and $\ell(f)$ were drawn at random from $\{1,...,10\}$.
+(2) We generated random NFAs using the Tabakov-Vardi model~\cite{TabakovV05}, using the MATA library~\cite{mata}, with $q$ states and the alphabet size $k$.
+For each combination of $q\in\{100, 500, 1000, 5000, 10000, 50000,\allowbreak 100000\}$ and $k\in\{2,3,5,10\}$, we generated 100 random instances, varying the transition density uniformly between $0.8$ and $5.0$.
+Each generated NFA was converted to a Parikh-SPP instance in which all events were protectable, and $\gamma(a)$, $c(a)$ and $\ell(f)$ were drawn at random from $\{1,...,10\}$.
 If an instance turned out to be trivially unsolvable, it was regenerated.
-In total, we solved 2800 random instances. \end{enumerate} For each instance, we logged the number of states, the optimal policy cost, the solver's status, the number of cut-generation iterations, and the runtime.
-All instances, data, and scripts are available in our git repository.
+In total, we solved 2800 random instances.

+For each instance, we logged the number of states, the optimal policy cost, the solver's status, the number of iterations, and the runtime.
+All instances, data, and scripts are available in the git repository \url{https://apollo.inf.upol.cz:81/vecerajakub/SPP-automata}.

-For the real-based instances, Fig.~\ref{plot_real} plots the run time versus the number of states.
-All instances are solved very quickly, and the run times increase with the state size consistently with expectations.
-Note that this set are not native SPP data: each instance is derived from an existing automaton.
-These instances therefore test structural difficulty rather than domain-specific SPP semantics.
+For the real-based instances, Figure~\ref{plot_real} plots the runtime versus the number of states.
+All instances were solved quickly.
+Since the instances are not native Parikh-SPP data, they rather test structural difficulty than domain-specific Parikh-SPP semantics.

+For the random instances, our results show that the approach scales to NFAs with hundreds of thousands of states.
+Table~\ref{tab:generated} summarizes the median runtime performance over 100 runs for each size and alphabet combination (in seconds).
+Even for the largest instances with 100,000 states and 10 events, the median time was about 19 minutes, and the slowest 5\% of the instances were solved within 44 minutes.
+At moderate sizes (e.g., 10,000 states with $k=10$), the median runtime remained around 30 seconds.